 All students get the joy of visiting the library.
 Mrs. Papka and her volunteers are eager to assist each and every one of our students, including special story time for our littlest learners.

-Each spring, we host a Scholastic Book Fair on campus where students can purchase their favorite books.
+Each spring, we host a book fair on campus where students can purchase their favorite books.
 During the book fair, children and families are given the opportunity to share their love of reading with others by gifting books to their Zion classrooms and to children in Honduras through Zion’s Open Door Ministries initiative.

 We strive to help students develop critical minds and a life-long love of learning that guides choices and can transform lives.